Faster-than-light communication

 Faster-than-light communication, also called superluminal communication, is a hypothetical process in which information is conveyed at faster-than-light speeds.
 The current scientific consensus is that faster-than-light communication is not possible, and to date it has not been achieved in any experiment.

 Faster-than-light communication other than possibly through wormholes is likely impossible because, in a Lorentz-invariant theory, it could be used to transmit information into the past.
 This would complicate causality, but no theoretical arguments conclusively preclude this possibility.

-A number of theories and phenomena related to faster-than-light communication have been proposed or studied, including tachyons, neutrinos, quantum nonlocality, wormholes, and quantum tunneling.
+A number of theories and phenomena related to faster-than-light communication have been proposed or studied, including tachyons, neutrinos, quantum nonlocality, wormholes, quantum entanglement and quantum tunneling.

 Proposed mechanisms

 Spacetime diagram showing that moving faster than light implies time travel in the context of special relativity.
 A spaceship departs from Earth from A to C slower than light.
 At B, Earth emits a tachyon, particle that travels faster than light but forward in time in Earth's reference frame.
 It reaches the spaceship at C. The spaceship then sends another tachyon back to Earth from C to D. This tachyon also travels forward in time in the spaceship's reference frame.
 This effectively allows Earth to send a signal from B to D, back in time.